estefafdez/selenium-cucumber/README.md

 ## 1. Requirements:

-- Firefox Version:  55.0.3
+- Firefox Version:  55.0.3 -> You need to update into this version!
-- Gekodriver Version: 0.19.0
+- Gekodriver Version: 0.19.0 (included on this project!)
-- Selenium Webdriver Version: 3.5.3
+- Selenium Webdriver Version: 3.5.3 (included on this project!)

 ## 2. Download the project.